slickframework/web-stack/docs/source/manual/controllers.rst

 Route parameters
 ................

-Routes can also have have parameters.
+Routes can also have parameters.
 Lets consider the following route definition:

 .. code-block:: yaml